Security at Kyomi

 - ✅ Be cautious with dashboard sharing - Understand who can see shared dashboards

-For BigQuery Security
+For Data Warehouse Security

-- ✅ Use least-privilege IAM - Grant Kyomi only necessary permissions
+- Use least-privilege IAM/roles—Grant Kyomi only necessary permissions

-- ✅ Monitor costs - Detect unusual query patterns
+- Monitor costs—Detect unusual query patterns

 Incident Response